xaviershay/licross/doc/design.md

 Doesn't look like anyone is deploying haskell to fly.io yet, so will need to make our own buildpack.

+#### Schema

+Can either 3NF or store a bag of data per game (AESON serialize?)

+Bag of data easier to start with: can do last write wins with existing gameVersion, and writes are async so update perf doesn't matter much.
+All interaction with game done in-memory.

+Potentially migrate to 3NF in future for either extra write perf (seems unlikely) or to enable analytics ("most popular word").
+Added complexity is potential for desync between incremental in-memory and SQL updates.
+Can mitigate this by having "actions" then tests (inc. property) to ensure that paths all form consistent states.

 ### Routing Options